REBUILDMX/rebuildmx-documentation/docs/glossary.md

 ---

 ### Agroforestry ###
-A system that incorporates multiple species that utilizes both spatial and temporal sequence to produce yields.
+A system of land use that incorporates multiple species that utilizes both spatial and temporal sequence to produce yields.

+### Nitrogen Fixing Trees ###